Covariate-Adaptive Randomization in Clinical Trials without Inflated Variances: An application

-It is seen that the asymptotic variance $\vec{\sigma}_Z^2$ in \eqref{eq:thm:Prperty1:3} has the closed form $\Ex(Z-\Proj[Z|\bm\phi(\bm X)])^2$ and does not exceed $\Ex Z^2$ is important because in this case the classical test is valid and the variance is estimable so that the test can be adjusted to have the precise type I error rate.
+It is important that the asymptotic variance $\vec{\sigma}_Z^2$ in \eqref{eq:thm:Property1:10} has the closed form $\Ex(Z-\Proj[Z|\bm\phi(\bm X)])^2$ and does not exceed $\Ex Z^2$ because in this case the classical test is valid and the variance is estimable so that the test can be adjusted to have the precise type I error rate.

-When the stratified randomization is adopted, we always have $\vec{\sigma}_Z^2=\Ex(Z-\Proj[Z|\bm\phi(\bm X)])^2$.
+When the stratified randomization is adopted, Theorems \ref{thm:test} and \ref{thm:regest} remain true even when $\gamma=0$ by Theorem \ref{thm:Property4}.
+Under the stratified randomization, we always have $\vec{\sigma}_Z^2=\Ex(Z-\Proj[Z|\bm\phi(\bm X)])^2$.
 This is the main reason why the classical test under the stratified randomization is always valid and can be adjusted in varies ways.